 Her team developed a window glazing technology, an ultra-lightweight aerogel material made from silica with the optical clarity of glass, but superior insulating properties.
 She was named in the 2020 Forbes 30 under 30 (Energy) list.

 Namit partnered with Nicholas DeForest of Berkeley Lab to win $200,000 from the Technology Commercialization Fund of the DOE Office of Technology Transitions (OTT).

 .
 The team will develop a user-friendly interface for Distributed Energy Resources Customer Adoption Model (DERCAM) to improve integration of electric vehicle charging loads with buildings, campuses and microgrids.

 Daniel’s team was named as a finalist for DOE’s American-Made Solar Prize

 This plug-and-play solar monitor is a self-powered, easily installable device that extracts photovoltaic plant performance data from industrial PV and commercial buildings to enable net-zero buildings.
 It enables the penetration of renewables by saving $0.05/W on installations.

 This team piloted their first unique building identifier (UBID) data project, integrating across Washington DC's Department of Energy and Environment (DOEE) and Office of Tax and Revenue.
 The city incorporated UBIDs into their open data portal for public access.
 This is an advancement in building data management that can scale to many other jurisdictions across the country.

-This team from LBNL partnered with manufacturers, including makers of the new thin triple-pane windows — Anderson Corporation, Ply Gem, and Alpen HPP, to develop better windows, and scale production.
+This team from LBNL partnered with manufacturers, — Anderson Corporation, Ply Gem, and Alpen HPP, to develop better new thin triple-pane windows, and scale production.
 The "thin triple” design makes it easier and more cost effective for window companies to switch from today’s standard R3 double glazing to R5 triple-glazed windows, and to conduct window retrofits.